top of page

 Photo by Carmen Mayrhofer

 Jennifer has a BA from Stanford University in Political Science, an MA from Yale University in History, and a PhD from Yale in Greco-Arabic and Islamic Studies from the Department of Near Eastern Languages and Civilizations.
 As an undergraduate at Stanford, she studied Marxism-Leninism for two semesters at the Karl Marx University in the former East Germany.
+A list of Jennifer's translations and academic publications is at Academia.edu.

 She writes on the Catholic Church, questions of man and woman in society, foreign affairs, and how to keep politics out of sports for journals such as Crisis Magazine, One Peter Five, The Lamp, and Public Discourse.
 She is a Contributor to Creation Theology Fellowship, where readers can find her Marvel, Believe, Care Creation Coloring Book and her puppet show, The Days of Creation.